-With respect for recent Treaty Settlement outcomes, the Group honours the principles of partnership in governance between Council and the Iwi Trusts.
-For this reason, the landscape significance of three parcels of settlement land - the headlands at Abel Head, Pakawau and Parapara - is identified as unconfirmed; and there is a dialogue that has to take place next between the Iwi Trusts and Council.
+With respect for recent Treaty Settlement outcomes, the Group honoured the partnership in governance between Council and the Iwi Trusts.
+For this reason, the landscape significance of three parcels of settlement land - the headlands at Abel Head, Pakawau and Parapara - were identified as unresolved because a dialogue has yet to take place between the Iwi Trusts and Council.

-In like manner, while the Small Group functioned collaboratively, members' perspectives would not always be unanimous.
-Some features/landscapes were recognised unanimously for their significant natural and outstanding qualities; others required negotiated agreement.
-Members' perspectives were that some features/landscapes clearly did not meet the standards for being outstanding or natural enough; and others have been left out of the recommendations with some reluctance.
-The nature of the Group agreement is apparent in the narrative that follows.
+In like manner, while the Small Working Group functioned collaboratively, members' perspectives would not always be unanimous.
+Some features / landscapes were recognised unanimously for their significant natural and outstanding qualities; others required negotiated agreement where the views, reflecting the community's, were contested.
+Members' perspectives were that some features / landscapes clearly did not meet the standards for being outstanding and natural enough;